How to Make a Digital Scrapbook Page | aA

 • A short sentence of journaling

 That is a complete digital scrapbook page.
-Everything else — the advanced layering, the brushwork, the photo extractions — can come after you’ve got a few layouts under your belt and found a rhythm.
+Everything else — the advanced layering, the brushwork, the photo extractions — can come after you have a few layouts under your belt and have found a rhythm in the process.

 A Note on Templates

-If this is your very first page, I also highly recommend using a template.
-A template is a pre-designed, multi-layered PSD file with photo placement, journaling areas, and element groupings already built in — so all you have to do is drop in your own photo and supplies.
+If this is your very first digital memory-keeping page, I highly recommend using a template.
+A template is a multi-layered PSD file — a pre-designed page structure for Adobe Photoshop or Photoshop Elements that also works in the Affinity software.
+The photo placement, journaling area, and element groupings are already built in, so all you do is drop in your own photo and supplies.

-Using a template is not a shortcut — it’s a smart decision.
+Using a template is not a shortcut — it is a smart decision.
 It removes the design variables so you can focus entirely on learning your software and telling your story.
-Moreover, many experienced digital scrapbookers use templates every single time they create a page, because they work remarkably well.
-There is no rule that says you have to design from scratch.
+Many experienced digital scrapbookers use templates every time, because they work remarkably well.
+No rule says you have to design from scratch, so templates are a convenient tool to keep in your stash.

 Step 04

 Digital scrapbooking works in layers.
-Think of them like transparent sheets stacked on top of one another — picture an old overhead projector with slides on transparencies.
-First, your background paper sits at the bottom.
+Think of them like transparent sheets stacked on top of one another — picture an old overhead projector with your slides on transparencies.
+Your background paper sits at the bottom.
 Then your photo, frame, embellishments, title, and journaling are layered on top.
-Because each element lives on its own layer, you can move, resize, or remove any piece without affecting the rest.
-That is what makes this process so forgiving.
+Each element lives on its own layer, which means you can move, resize, or remove any part of your page without affecting the rest.
+It’s magic.

 1